 In some cases, palpitations may be a symptom of a serious or life-threatening condition that should be immediately evaluated in an emergency setting.
 These include:

-To diagnose your condition, your doctor or licensed health care practitioner will ask you several questions related to your palpitations including:
+To diagnose the cause of your palpitations, your doctor may ask you several questions including: